linear/linear/docs/API.md

 }
 ```

-To create a new issue, we'll need to a mutation:
+To create a new issue, we'll need to create a mutation:

 ```graphql
 mutation {